This article explains why power meters are so expensive by breaking down their costs.

 Anyway, I summarized the areas a power meter brand has to invest in to make their products succeed.

-Are you ready to learn more about power meters prices?
+Are you ready to learn more about power meter prices?

-NOTE: I work with two different terms, costs and price, in this article.
+NOTE: I use two terms in this article: costs and price.
 By costs, I mean production costs, including customer support or marketing.
-By price, I mean the final selling price (includes margin, distribution costs, etc.).
+By price, I mean the final selling price (including margin, distribution costs, etc.).

 How Much Do Power Meters Cost?

-Before I dive deeper into the power meter costs breakdown, let me summarize three basic price ranges of power meters and what you can expect.
+Before I dive deeper into the power meter cost breakdown, let me summarize three basic price ranges of power meters and what you can expect.

 Low-end power meters are usually handlebar or single-sided crank arm power meters.